aawgit/onlineStore/README.md

 The application uses [Jest](https://jestjs.io) as its unit testing framework extended by [Enzyme](https://enzymejs.github.io/enzyme/) library.
 Specifitation tests follow `*.spec.js` naming convention.
 While developing always remember to keep your code **clean** and **isolated** to test them with ease.

-## Deployment
+## Deploy

-Can be deployed on most popular cloud platforms.
+Can be deployed to most of the popular cloud platforms.
 For configuration refer to the given documentation by your provider.
 Usually they will use `npm start` to run the deployed code so keep it as is.
 Additional description of this process is beyond the subject of this project.

 ## Contributing

+There are a lot of improvements needed in this project.
+If you have an idea or want to help achieve the existings feel free to join in.

 Contributors are welcome in the development! :rocket:.

-A few principles:

-- Consider the actual code style when writing your own
+- We need your voice
+  > Open issues and pull request freely
+- Stuff can break
-- Provide test suite for your code
+  > Provide test suite for your code with possible edge cases
+- Your write code for humans not compilers
-- Document your code (not verbose but enough to understand the logic)
+  > Document your code if needed (not verbose but enough to understand the logic)
-- Make sure it integrates with the current state (eg: run both test tasks after you change)
-- Feel free to create Issues / PRs but describe them properly

 ## License